Behavioral Health Consortium (BHC)

 If this approach is feasible, the BHC will move on to develop an Implementation Plan for the facility.

 If the Crisis Stabilization Center option does not appear feasible, the BHC will move on to develop another option to address the same challenge.

-Click below to access relevant documents, including agendas, meeting minutes, and other supporting materials.
+Click below to access files documenting the BHC's ongoing process, discussion and decisions, including agendas, meeting minutes, and other supporting materials.

 BHC meeting Cancelled for Summer Break

 Agenda (The first meeting of the BHC overlapped with the final meeting of the JRMHDNetwork)